-Perhaps one of the most important parts of planning a trip to Cuba involves figuring out exactly how you'll get around once you're there.
+Cuba is the largest of the Caribbean islands, but perhaps one of the most important parts of planning a trip to Cuba is figuring out how you'll get around once you're there.

-Renting a vehicle in Cuba is relatively easy and common among tourists.
-If you choose to go this route, however, there are plenty of things to keep in mind first if you want to remain in one piece on the road.
+Renting a vehicle in Cuba is relatively easy and common among travelers.
+But, there are a few things to keep in mind if you want to stay safe on the roads.

 By most accounts, driving in Cuba can be rough.
-This is due in part to the poor conditions on many secondary roads, which can be narrow, winding and riddled with potholes.
+This is due to poor conditions on many secondary roads, which can be narrow, winding and riddled with potholes.
 Add to this the lack of adequate street signage and you've got a confusing and potentially dangerous situation.

 Driving at night can be particularly risky since many roads are poorly lit (or not lit at all).
 Additionally, it's not uncommon to come around a bend and find pedestrians, bicyclists or even livestock in the road, so drivers should exercise caution.